tislam35/Climate_Change_Solutions/README.md

 -The current car lineup remains the same in terms of the ratio of EV to non-EV offerings.\
 -EV sales do not follow the S curve.\
 -Plug-in hybrid owners do not use the battery at all and therefore emit as much carbon as ICE vehicles.\
--The American powergrid can handle an infinite number of EVs charging.
+-The American powergrid can handle an infinite number of EVs charging.\
+-The percentage of cars in the number of registered vehicles remains at 35% for the entire forecasting period.

 <b>Limitations:</b>\
 -Since EVs are relatively new technology, there is not enough historical data to create a solid normal distribution for the ARIMA model in some cases.\